-Computer Network means an interconnection of autonomous (stand alone) computers for information exchange.
-The connecting media could be a copper wire, optical fibre, microwave or satellite.
+Computer Network means an interconnection of autonomous (standalone) computers for information exchange.
+The connecting media could be a copper wire, optical fiber, microwave or satellite.

 Networking Elements – The computer network includes the following networking elements:

 - At least two computers

 - Protocols or rules that govern the communication

 - Network software such as Network Operating System